bloominstituteoftechnology/DOM-I/README.md

 * [ ] Utilize `.appendChild()` and `.prepend()` to add two new items to the navigation system.
 You can call them whatever you want.
 * [ ] Check your work by looking at the [original html](original.html) in the browser

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/wDZyexzhgBwvRbtMb/zghxQdQtGENfLc).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch